wilbo/server_technologie/README.md

       - Create a new context (if no context already)
       - Leave name alone
   3. Run Project to fill database

 ### Migrations
   1. Make sure you have an existing database (only first time)
   2. RUN IN PMC: Enable-Migrations (only first time)
   3. for migration: RUN IN PMC: add-migration **migrationname**
+  4. to re-add seed data: RUN IN PMC: update-database

 ### ONE TO MANY, tips with dropdown